davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   char str[20] = "Puget Sound";
   ```

-- After this initalization, the contents of str are shown below.
+- After this initialization, the contents of str are shown below.
 The null character is appended at `str[11]` automatically.
 Although the remaining unused characters (`str[12]`, ..., `str[19]`) are shown in the figure as having `'\0'`, C may not make any guarantee of this.
   ![](figures/str1.png)

-- Caveat: Just like with other arrays, the only time you can use the assignment operator is during initialization (above).
-Let's suppose we want to reassign `str` to `"Loggers"`.
+- **Caveat: This is a biggie, and is very different than Java.** The only time you should be using the assignment operator on strings is during initialization (above).
+Let's suppose we want to re-assign `str` to `"Loggers"`.
 Unfortunately, unlike Java, the assignment operator will not work here:

   ```c
   #include <stdio.h>